47dhiraj/Hospital_Finder/README.md

 <br>

-It helps patients in Nepal to find the best & nearby hospitals to treat their specific disease.
+#### It is a project idea, the allows patients in Nepal to find the nearby hospitals to treat their specific diseases.